pratiba7-hash/Lab-assignment-whisper-stt_implementation/README.md

 # Lab-assignment-whisper-stt_implementation
-ou've learned how to transcribe audio, handle long recordings, and extract timestamps - skills that are valuable in many AI applications.
+You've learned how to transcribe audio, handle long recordings, and extract timestamps - skills that are valuable in many AI applications.